 In contract to lambswool, merino comes from a particular breed of sheep, the quality and usage of which is defined by its microns.
 It can be used in many products, such as this very popular fine wool blanket.

 Find both variations of Australian wool at Creswick Woollen Mills

 As a longstanding wool retailer in Australia, Creswick Woollen Mills utilises the processes and wool types mentioned above to ensure the finest materials and designs are used for our products.

-Our superior quality and innovation have made us a household name and we are passionate about delivering exclusive designs and unbeatable quality.
+Our superior quality and innovation have made us a household name and we are passionate about delivering exclusive designs and unbeatable quality in 2022.
 View our full range of products and choose the next wool piece that you will fall in love with today!